 After the initial season at Portland State, McKay was named one of six finalists for the Clair Bee Award, given annually to the coach with the most influence and innovation in the game of basketball.
 Two other finalists for the honor that year were Dean Smith of North Carolina and Mike Krzyzewski of Duke.
 The 1997-98 Portland State team followed with a 15-12 mark and a third-place finish in the Big Sky Conference.

-McKay followed his start with the Huskies with two years as an assistant at Queens College in North Carolina (1989-90), Seattle Pacific (1990-91), Bradley (1991-93) and back to Washington (1993-95).
+McKay started his basketball coaching career in 1988 as a graduate assistant at the University of Washington.
+After his start with the Huskies, he spent time as an assistant at Queens College in North Carolina (1989-90), Seattle Pacific (1990-91), Bradley (1991-93) and back to Washington (1993-95).
 McKay also served as an assistant under Jim Molinari at the 1997 World University Games in Italy, where the USA captured the gold medal.

 McKay earned his Bachelor of Arts degree in athletic administration from Seattle Pacific in 1987.
 A stellar player for the Falcons, McKay left the program as the school's single-season and career record holder for steals, and he was third in career assists.
 He still holds the school record with 10 steals in a 1987 game against Pacific Lutheran.

 McKay is married to the former Julie Summers.
 The couple has two sons, Luke, who is a current Liberty student and Gabriel.
 The couple also has a daughter, Ellie, who is a Liberty graduate.

 1998-00: Head Coach at Colorado State

 Led Liberty to its first ever NCAA Tournament win in 2019